Home Page

 Spain

-The Centre is entering its tenth year of close collaboration with Spanish corporations on 'Business Ethics' and 'Corporate Social Responsibility'.
+The Centre is entering its nineteenth year of close collaboration with Spanish corporations on 'Business Ethics' and 'Corporate Social Responsibility' and with Spanish Universities.
+Dr Thomas the Centre's Director, then Chair of Research Group RC48 of the International Political Science Association (IPSA), attended the IPSA Conference, Madrid, 8 - 12 July 2017.

 United States of America

-Centre for Business and Public Sector Ethics (USA) has been established to further the work between the UK Centre and North America.
+Centre for Business and Public Sector Ethics (USA) is to be launched in 2024 to further the work between the UK Centre and North America.

-US and British corporations particularly interested in supporting this North Atlantic initiative are invited to be lead sponsors.
-Interested parties should contact the Centre's Director.
+US and British corporations particularly interested in supporting this North Atlantic initiative are invited to be lead sponsors and/or to make a donation.
+Interested parties should contact the Centre's Director (please see the Donations page if you would be willing to support the Centre's work).

 International